Quantum correlations in molecular cavity optomechanics: Theoretical Model and dynamical equations

 \section{Theoretical Model and dynamical equations}

 Our theoretical framework consists of a molecular optomechanical system made of two distinct cavities, labeled $a$ and $c$.
 Each cavity hosts an ensemble of $N$ molecules, whose collective vibrational modes interact with the confined optical fields.
-These cavities are continuously driven by strong pumping fields with amplitudes $\mathcal{E}_a$ and $\mathcal{E}_c$, respectively, as sketched in \Cref{fig:setup}.
+These two cavity field modes interact through a photon tunneling process characterized by a coupling strength $J$.
+One cavity is driven by a strong driving field (mode $a$ with amplitude $\mathcal{E}_a$) and is optomechanically coupled to the molecules, while the other cavity (mode $c$ with amplitude $\mathcal{E}_c$) is driven via a weak pumping field that leads to a bilinear interaction with the molecules.
+Our benchmark model is sketched in \Cref{fig:setup}.
 The collective vibrational motion of these molecules is modeled as a quantum harmonic oscillator.
 The total Hamiltonian of the system, expressed in a frame rotating at the driving frequency $\omega_\ell$, is given by:

 where $a (a^\dagger)$, $c (c^\dagger)$, and $b_j (b_j^\dagger)$ are the annihilation (creation) operators for the cavity modes $a$ and $c$, and the $j$-th individual molecular vibrational mode, respectively.
 These operators satisfy the canonical commutation relations, e.g., $[a, a^\dagger] = 1$.
 The parameter $\omega_m$ denotes the resonance frequency of the molecular vibrational mode.
 The terms $\Delta_a = \omega_a - \omega_\ell$ and $\Delta_c = \omega_c - \omega_\ell$ represent the frequency detunings of the effective cavity modes $a$ and $c$ relative to the driving field frequency.
 The first two terms capture the free Hamiltonians of the two cavity modes.
-The subsequent two sums describe the radiation-pressure-induced optomechanical couplings between cavity modes ($a$ and $c$) and individual molecular vibration modes, with coupling strengths $g_a$ and $g_c$.
+The fourth and fifth terms describe the optomechanical coupling between cavity mode $a$ with the molecules, and the bilinear coupling between mode $c$ and molecular vibration modes, respectively.
+These two couplings are captured via the coupling strengths $g_a$ and $g_c$.
 Finally, the last two terms account for the external driving of the cavity modes by the pumping fields.

-To simplify the description of the molecular ensemble, especially when each molecule interacts identically with the cavity fields, we introduce a collective molecular vibrational operator $B$:
+To simplify the description of the molecular ensemble, especially when each molecule interacts identically with the cavity fields, we introduce a collective molecular vibrational operator $B$,

 This collective mode $B$ is a bosonic operator that satisfies the commutation relation $[B,B^\dagger]=1$, which arises naturally from the sum of the individual bosonic modes $N$.
-With this collective operator, our Hamiltonian can be compactly rewritten as:
+With this collective operator, our Hamiltonian can be compactly rewritten as,